US Toll Free Call/Text:

 But recent studies on Viagra suggest it could be more than just an ED pill.

-According to research, it may be a potential treatment for dementia or AD.
+According to research, it may be a potential treatment for Dementia or AD.

 Researchers suggest that doctors may prescribe Viagra for Alzheimer’s soon.
 They may prescribe low-dose Viagra for Alzheimer’s initially.